Post Season Highlights

 * Tufts team won the ITA national sportsmanship award (April 2010).

 * Tufts team moved a formerly homeless family into permanent housing.
 We fundraised the money needed, then physically moved the family into a permanent home.

-* Bayard is currently in her eighth year as head coach at Tufts and her 17th year in coaching.
-The Harvard graduate began her coaching career at Yale in 1996.
+*Kate Roiter Bayard is currently in her ninth year as head coach at Tufts.
+The former Harvard team captain began her coaching career at Yale in 1996.